 Open & Fund Your Account

-To open your account with IRA Resources, you'll need to complete and submit our Account Application and General Fee Disclosure, along with a clear copy of a government-issued ID or passport.
+To open your account with IRAR Trust Company, you'll need to complete and submit our Account Application and General Fee Disclosure, along with a clear copy of a government-issued ID or passport.

-Once open, most clients transfer their funds to IRA Resources— to do this, you'll submit our Transfer Form along with an account statement from within the past six months.
-If your funds are coming from a qualified employer plan, you'll need to rollover your funds— this must be initiated by you, by submitting your current custodian’s rollover paperwork to your current custodian.
-If you have any questions over which method is right for moving your retirement account, an IRA Resources representative would be happy to help.
+Once open, most clients transfer IRA funds to IRAR Trust.
+To do this, you'll submit our Transfer Form along with an account statement from within the past six months.
+If your funds are coming from retirement savings in an employer sponsored plan or 401(k), you'll need to rollover your funds.
+This must be initiated by you, by submitting a request to your current custodian.
+You will also need to complete an IRAR Rollover Form so that we can allocate the funds/assets to your account when they arrive.
+If you have any questions over which method is right for moving your retirement account, an IRAR representative would be happy to help.